RuffaloLavoisier/Ruffalo-OSW/Readme.md

 ```
 In general, the baudrate is 115200.

-## Creating Screen Shots of your Apps
+## Creating ScreenShots of your Apps

 ![analog](./watchface_analog_osw.png)
 ![analog](./watchface_digital_osw.png)